DavidPotskhi/Excel-like-editor/README.md

     * Table -> modifyCell(cellRef: String, formula String) // modifies the cell content, checks all cell dependencies with Top Sort + Cycle Detection dfs
 * How to edit cell:
   * Click on the cell, edit it and press enter (or click to another cell)
+* Where you can see error messages:
+  * All error messages are printed to the standard output